-- Remove the dust with a tack cloth or a water-dampened rag.
+Remove dust with a vacuum, compressed air, a tack cloth or a water-dampened rag.

 Preparation of an Existing Surface that has Previously Been Treated with Butcher Block Oil